storacha/specs/w3-filecoin.md

 When the Aggregator has enough content to fulfill an aggregate (each broker MAY have different requirements), a Filecoin deal for an aggregate MAY be requested by an `aggregate/offer` invocation.
 Deal negotiations with Filecoin Storage Providers MAY be handled out of band.
 Broker MUST acknowledge a request by issuing a signed receipt.

 Once a Broker successfully receives the offer of an aggregate, the aggregate gets queued for deals with Storage Providers.
 A receipt is created to proof the transition of the offered aggregate state from `null` into `queued`.
-It is worth mentioning that if an offer is for an aggregate that is already `queued` or `accepted`, it has no effect.
+It is worth mentioning that if an offer is for an aggregate that is already `queued` or `accepted`, it is a nop.

 This receipt MUST have link to a followup task (using `.fx.join` field) that either succeeds (if the aggregate was added into a deal) or fails (if the aggregate was determined to be invalid) so that its receipt COULD be looked up using it.